script-fu/script-fu.github.io/_posts/2023-04-14-SimpleScale.md

 Copies all visible to a new image and scales that.
 Saves time when all you usually use scaling for is to make a half sized copy.

-The plug-ins should appear in the Image menu.
+The plug-in should appear in the Image menu.

 To download [**simple-scale.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/simple-scale/simple-scale.scm)
 ...follow the link, right click the page, Save as simple-scale.scm, in a folder called simple-scale, in a Gimp plug-ins location.
 In Linux, set the file to be executable.